 - Whole Wheat Flour: Just a small bag will do.
 We will be using some in the very first build of our starter.

 - Water: Naturally.
 I use the filtered water straight from the refrigerator door dispenser.

-- Diastic Malted Barley Flour: This is the notable exception I mentioned above.
-You can make a starter with just regular flour and water, but a little pinch of diastic malted barley flour is a fantastic jump-starter for getting everything going.
+- Diastatic Malted Barley Flour: This is the notable exception I mentioned above.
+You can make a starter with just regular flour and water, but a little pinch of diastatic malted barley flour is a fantastic jump-starter for getting everything going.
 This particular flour increases the enzymatic activity of your starter environment and provide more “food” for the yeast and bacteria that you are trying to attract, thus contributing to the success of your starter.
 I highly recommend using it, but just a pinch!
 A little goes a long way.
 Again, this would be a great ingredient to share with a friend or two as you literally just need a pinch.
-And remember to plan ahead on this one…it’s probably something you will need to order from Amazon or the like.
+And remember to plan ahead on this one…it’s probably something you will need to order (I get mine from Breadtopia.

 That’s Sourdough Starter 101!
 Now it’s your turn.
-Order that diastic malted barley flour and kitchen scale and stock up on bread flour.
+Order that diastatic malted barley flour and kitchen scale and stock up on bread flour.
 It’s time to create your starter!Print

 Creating Your Own Sourdough Starter